 - Signatures: Signatures of both you and your co-borrower acknowledging the accuracy of your form

-The Form 1003 Mortgage Application is only one step in the larger mortgage loan process.
-You may need to fill it out twice: once at the beginning of your application and then again before closing to verify all information is still accurate and to confirm the loan’s terms and rate.
+The Form 1003 Mortgage Application is only one step in the mortgage loan process, and you might have to fill it out twice: once at the beginning of your application and then again before closing.
+The second completion will verify that all information is still accurate and will confirm the loan’s terms and rate.

 - Two recent pay stubs